janwilmans/copperspice-gettingstarted/documenation/migration.md

 The CopperSpice [documentation](https://www.copperspice.com/documentation.html) has migration instructions.
 Follow: copperspice.com -> Documentation -> CopperSpice -> Installing CopperSpice -> [Migration to CopperSpice](https://www.copperspice.com/docs/cs_overview/migration.html) to the [Migration Notes](https://www.copperspice.com/docs/cs_overview/cs-migration.html)

-You can follow those instructions now, but a lot of them are not required anymore, because we already to care of them in the prepartion phase.
+You can follow those instructions now, which are on a high level:

 - modify your build files
 - run [Peppermill](https://www.copperspice.com/documentation-peppermill.html) (the CopperSpice migration tool) to transform all QT_SLOT to CS_SLOT/CS_SIGNAL macros
-- fix compilation errors as needed.
+- fix compilation errors as needed

-common errors you will encounter are:
+Common errors you will encounter are:

 - conversions from `const char *` to `QString` (if not already solved in the optional step)
 - the `? "" : "" ` pattern to create a `QString`
 - QT_TRANSLATE_NOOP -> cs_mark_tr
 - QT_TRANSLATE_NOOP3 -> cs_mark_tr

-The amount of compilation errors should be small since most of them were fixed during the preparation phase already.
+The amount of compilation errors should be relatively few since (hopefully) most of them were already fixed during the preparation phase.
 Keep in mind that the [Migration Notes](https://www.copperspice.com/docs/cs_overview/cs-migration.html) are very detailed and have been improved several times when converting different project.
 Reading them top-to-bottom before you start can actually save you quite a bit of time!
 (I did not the first time and regretted it later ;)

+--- That is it fow now, happy coding!